utdb/judged/README.md

 Quick Start
 -----------

-  1. `pip install https://github.com/utdb/judged/releases/download/v0.9.dev0/judged-0.9.dev0.tar.gz` the downloaded file
+  1. Find the [release](https://github.com/utdb/judged/releases) you are interested in (a good bet is the [latest realease](https://github.com/utdb/judged/releases/latest))
+  2. `pip install <release tar.gz>` to install
-  2. Have a look at the examples in `examples/` in this repository, or play with the interactive interpreter: `judged`
+  3. Have a look at the examples in `examples/` in this repository, or play with the interactive interpreter: `judged`